http4k/www/src/website/content/ecosystem/http4k/reference/datastar/index.md

 Datastar allows you to essentially decide the reactivity dynamically on the backend without the need to make any client-side changes - as far as the browser is concerned, it's just requesting everything in a consistent way and by merging HTML/data from the response as it receives it.
-The server can decide how to respond to these requests - be it individual fragments, or as a stream of updates.
+The server can decide how to respond to these requests - be it individual elements, or as a stream of updates.

 Additionally - the tools inside Datastar allow you to recreate the vast majority of the single-page application (SPA)